raspberrypilearning/c3-wolfram-coin-and-dice/en/step_2.md

 --- task ---

 First, you need images of both sides of a coin.
-Drag and drop these images into your Wolfram notebook.
+Drag and drop the images below into your Wolfram notebook.

 You can also search on the internet for images of a different coin, maybe in a different currency.